rodnavarro/door-service/README.md

   - Authenticate Door to get JWT token using a clock synced security code (instead of user/password) that's generated at the door and validated in the server to make it harder for 3rd parties to impersonate calls
   - For Doors, IOT Devices IPs should be private and whitelisted in firewall.
 - Create a proper devops pipeline to streamline deployments.
+- We should containerize this service / docker to make it run env independent
+- A proper DevOps pipeline should be in place.
+Containerization will make this easier.
+An orchestration tool like Terraform, Kubernetes, or Docker Swarm could be used.
-- Monitoring
+- Observability
-  - Log Shipping must be implemented for debugging and alerts
+  - Log Shipping must be implemented for debugging and alerts.
+A tool like logs.io could be using to query and summarize the logs to make debugging easier.
+  - A tool like Dynatrace or Prometheus could be use for monitoring the service mesh.

 ## End-Points